Jacobinski/Increment-Fitness-RESTful-Server/README.md

 * scripts/ - this directory contains scripts used by AWS CodeDeploy when installing and deploying your application on the Amazon EC2 instance
 * src/ - this directory contains the Python source code for the Flask app
+* crypto/ - this directory contains the security certificates for HTTPS

 Getting Started